kaspanet/kaspad/README.md

 The [integrated github issue tracker](https://github.com/kaspanet/kaspad/issues) is used for this project.

-Issues priorities can be seen at https://github.com/orgs/kaspanet/projects/4
+Issue priorities may be seen at https://github.com/orgs/kaspanet/projects/4

 ## Documentation